cordcallahan/Latin102Callahan/Quiz2.md

 2. Lycus, masculine, singular
 3. Nominative, subject of the action

-9-Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
+9-Hercules, to whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
-1. qui
+1. cui
 2. Hercules, masculine, singular
-3. Nominative, subject of the action
+3. dative, subject of the action

 10-Juno drove Hercules, who killed his own wife Megara, into a fit of madness.
 1. qui